Federal Mail Fraud Lawyer Chicago

 Scheme to Defraud

-The government must prove that the defendant participated in a deliberate plan to obtain money or property through deception or fraudulent representations.
+Federal prosecutors must prove that the defendant devised or participated in a fraudulent scheme intended to obtain money or property through deception or fraudulent pretenses.

 Use of the Mail